EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System: Model

 \subsubsection{Phrase-Indexed Question-Answering}

-To train the siamese network to build the questions' and candidates' representations, we use the candidates extracted previously.
+We use the candidates extracted previously to train the Siamese network to build the questions' and candidates' representations.
 When the correct answer $A^*$ is among these candidates, the loss described in eq.\ref{eq:piqa}, where $\Gamma$ represents the parameters of the networks, is minimized.